ray4ik/news_backend/README.md

 ## Task 4 (Topics)

 We want to categorize our articles by topics.
-Each topic can have many articles and each sda.forum.api.article can belong to many topics.
+Each topic can have many articles and each article can belong to many topics.
 A topic object will have the following fields:

 * `id`
 * `name` topic name (String)